jonsimonsen/Procap/README.md

 --------

 -Fixed an error in path to local highcharts dir.
 Might need to change it again if uploading to the web.
 H
 -Refactored the README to try to use double spaces instead of br tags.
+B
+-Making a temporary non-working commit before doing code refactoring...

 versions
 --------